Karlie Kloss Dresses As A Geisha After She Mistook Beyoncé For TLC

 “[Beyoncé] is the soundtrack of my life!”
 Kloss wrote.
 “C’mon, Waterfalls?”
 That comment set off Bey’s fans on social media.

-“If Karlie Kloss thinks Waterwalls is by Beyonce, what the F*** does she think To Kill A Mockingbird (for her “favorite book”) is about, I wonder,” tweeted one angry fan.
+“If Karlie Kloss thinks Waterwalls is by Beyonce, what the F*** does she think To Kill A Mockingbird (for her ‘favorite book’) is about, I wonder,” tweeted one angry fan.

 “The fact that Karlie Kloss thinks Destiny’s Child sang ‘Waterfalls’ has me shaken to the core,” another fan tweeted.